 Additional feedback was asked from Native Americans young and old, traditional and modern, male and female, some of whom are followers of Jesus.
 Many have told me they are touched deeply and drawn into the “story” in ways that traditional translations fail to accomplish.

 Often, I have been asked if I was planning a translation of the Bible.
 To be honest, I have been overwhelmed at the idea and did not even want to consider it.
 But, over the years, I have felt a consistent nudging from the Holy Spirit to say yes to this.

-The word “translation” doesn’t really describe this project; it is more of retelling of the Scriptures in the tradition of the storytellers of oral cultures—some might call it a paraphrase.
+You might call this a contextual translation in English, in the tradition of the storytellers of oral culture.
 It is similar, in concept, to The Message by Eugene Peterson or The Living Bible by Kenneth N. Taylor.
 But, it is different in the sense that it attempts to convey the rhythm and feel of an oral storyteller from our Turtle Island (North American) cultures.

 The FNV is not intended to replace standard translations but to present the scriptures with word textures and choices that relate in a general way to Native Americans and other First Nations English speaking people.
 It is also not intended to be culturally or tribally specific.

 For Native Americans stories were traditionally told in ways that are unique to the storyteller and meaningful to the listeners, drawing from history, tradition and experience.
 A storyteller will insure the essence of the story is preserved without the need to present a strict word for word recital.